huangc/WGvarSNP/data/README.md

-"data" directory

-This directory contains main results moved from the "run" directory
+"data" directory: contains main results moved from the "run" directory